ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 * Failure of a system that stops one or more teams from working
 * Failure of a system that creates a major vulnerability in the cloud platform

-## How we do postmortems
+## Postmortems

-In the cloud platform team we follow the practice of better understanding system failures through [blameless postmortems]().
+In the cloud platform team we follow the practice of better understanding system failures through [blameless postmortems](https://codeascraft.com/2012/05/22/blameless-postmortems/).

-The point of a post mortem is to understand the various factors that led up to a system failure and to try to identify things that can be improved to try to stop a similar event occurring in future.
+The point of a postmortem is to understand the various factors that led up to a system failure and to try to identify things that can be improved to try to stop a similar event occurring in future.

 Our approach to postmortems is to: